 Admissions & Visas

-Previous study of English is required since the ESL Summer Institute is a program that focuses on the English language at the high intermediate to advanced levels.
-In order to be admitted into the ESL Summer Institute program, applicants must present proof of graduation (or expected graduation) from a secondary school program equivalent to a U.S. high school diploma and an acceptable score on a TOEFL or equivalent test of English proficiency.
-Advanced-level students should show a previous TOEFL iBT score of 197 (527) or above, and intermediate-level students should show a previous score of 173-193 (523).
+Previous study of English is required since the ESL Summer Institute focuses on the English language at the high intermediate to advanced levels.
+In order to be admitted into the ESL Summer Institute program, enrollees who are not matriculating at WPI must present proof of an acceptable score on a TOEFL or equivalent test of English proficiency or take a placement exam.
+Students should show an ibt-TOEFL score 70 +.

 If students are already in the U.S., an International Student Advisor at the International House will assist with the transfer of F-1/J-1 visa status.

-Demonstration of a 213 (550) or better on the TOEFL or completion of the ESL Summer Institute is required for admission.
-Students must also complete a WPI Application for Admission and submit the required credentials as listed on the Application for Admission to be considered for Conditional Admission.
+Students must also complete a WPI Enrollment Form .
 The WPI admissions staff is available to advise students on the necessary procedures—feel free to email them with any questions.

-We have compiled a list of useful forms with tips and advice to help make your experience at ESL @ WPI or Summer Institute as enjoyable and educational as possible.
+We have compiled a list of useful forms with tips and advice to help make your experience WPI and/ or Summer Institute as enjoyable and educational as possible.
+Check out this information below: